 In May 2019, the UK Standing Committee for Quality Assessment (UKSCQA) proposed that Higher Education Providers across England should produce and publish a ‘Degree Outcomes Statement’.
 It was suggested this Statement could provide an analysis of the Provider’s degree classification profile and an overview of arrangements for assuring quality in teaching, learning and assessment of students, academic regulations, and academic governance.

 Degree Outcomes Statements are not a regulatory requirement however UKSCQA, with the support of Universities UK (UUK) and Guild HE, has encouraged Higher Education Providers in England and Wales to prepare such statements and publish them annually on their websites.

-The University of Birmingham’s first Degree Outcomes Statement is available below.
+The University of Birmingham’s latest Degree Outcomes Statement is available below.
 As proposed by UKSCQA, our Statement contains summary information on how degree outcomes are calculated and classified, and our broader quality assurance processes.
-This Statement will be updated on an annual basis at the end of each academic year.
+This Statement will be updated on an annual basis.

 Read the Degree Outcomes Statement Read the University of Birmingham's QAA report